yuri-gushin/Roboo/README.txt

         - IP(0.0.0.0/0) syntax whitelists a CIDR network

     Roboo_charset           -   "UTF-8"
-        - The character set to use during the challenge - so POST challenges that resubmit data use the correct encoding
+        - The character set to use during the challenge - so POST challenges that resubmit data correctly

     (Advanced)  Roboo_challenge_hash_input  -   $remote_addr (client IP address)
         - Sets the input to the challenge hash function producing the key - the default should be fine for most